junxit/us-congress-bills-113/metadata.md

 - 2013-09-20 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 1526.
 - 2013-09-20 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H5791)
 - 2013-09-20 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on adoption of amendments, which had been debated earlier and on which further proceedings had been postponed.
+- 2013-09-23 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.